cognitedata/reveal/viewer/packages/camera-manager/README.md

 controls.minZoom = 0; // minimum zoom distance, only available when camera is orthographic
 controls.maxZoom = Infinity; // maximum zoom distance, only available when camera is orthographic controls.orthographicCameraDollyFactor = 0.3; // dolly factor of orthographic camera
+controls.lookAtViewTarget = false; // toggles use of view target for camera 'lookAt' method.
+Used for zooming and playing animations at the same time. controls.useScrollTarget = false; // enables usage of new controls mechanics that relies on scrollTarget that is set when user initiate wheel scroll.
 ```